Starbucks Business Model | How Does Starbucks Make Money

 The American based multinational chain of coffeehouses, Starbucks is headquartered in Seattle, Washington.
 Starbucks is responsible for the utmost coffee culture in the United States.

 The coffeehouse was founded by Jerry Baldwin, Gordon Bowker and Zev Siegl in 1971 (around 50 years ago).
 Starbucks was widely welcomed by Americans in their coffee culture.
-And now, Starbucks is well-established in around 32,660 places across the world, as of 2020.
+And now, Starbucks is well-established in around 38,038 places across the world, as of 2024.
 It serves over 83 countries worldwide.
+Its headquarters are in Seattle, USA.

 Starbucks is well known for serving utterly delicious hot and cold drinks, whole-bean coffee, various instant flavoured coffee including espresso, latte, and others.
 It also serves loose-leaf teas such as Evolution Fresh juices, Frappuccino, and many others.
 La Boulange pastries and other snacks as well.
 Moreover, Starbucks offers tons of different customer based offers like free Wi-Fi and many others.

-Starbucks is widely famous and well established in around 83 countries with a total of 29,865 stores (including the licensed shops & kiosks and company based retail outlets) across the world.
-In the United States, Starbucks has around 14,758 outlets, in Canada 1,542, in China 3,684, in Japan 1,414 and so on.
+Starbucks is widely famous and well established in around 86 countries with a total of 38,038 stores (including the licensed shops & kiosks and company based retail outlets) across the world.
+In the United States, Starbucks has around 16,346 outlets, in China 6804, in Korea 1,870 and so on (October 2023).

 Key Products and Services of Starbucks